peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Subtract(
         int intValue);

-Subtracts a 32-bit signed integer from this object and returns the result.
+Subtracts a 32-bit signed integer from this arbitrary-precision decimal floating-point number and returns the result.

 <b>Parameters:</b>